DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/1-setup.md

 In this step, we will deploy the first environment and see it running.
 This `storedog` application is composed of a few Docker images, including the Datadog Agent.
-The Datadog API key associated with your trial account should already be exported as an environment variable for the Agent to use:
+Use this command to see the Datadog API key associated with your trial account that this workshop exported as an environment variable for the Agent to use:

 `echo $DD_API_KEY`{{ execute }}

 A Datadog Application key should already be available as well.
 Datadog clients, such as the Datadog CI we are going to use later on, requires the app key.
+To see your app key:

 `echo $DD_APP_KEY`{{ execute }}